gbmhunter/blog/content/electronics/communication-protocols/can-protocol/_index.md

 _**2-bit ACK:**_ Based on the value of the CRC, the receiver uses first acknowledge bit to either positively or negatively acknowledge the message.
 The 2nd bit is a delimiter.

 _**7-bit EOF:**_ The End Of Frame is marked with 7 recessive bits.

+{{% figure src="st-can-frame-incorrect-acronym-ide.png" width="500px" caption="Don't always believe what you see in datasheets.
+There is definitely no 'Integrated Development Environment' bit in a CAN frame.
+Image from https://www.st.com/resource/en/application_note/dm00625700-fdcan-peripheral-on-stm32-devices-stmicroelectronics.pdf, accessed 2021-04-19." %}}

 **Extended Data/Remote Frame (29-bit Identifier)**